interseroh/demo-gwt-springboot/README.md

 ![Spring Boot with JRebel parameter](https://raw.github.com/lofidewanto/demo-gwt-springboot/master/src/main/docs/sts-boot-jrebel.png)

-- You also have to comment out the dependency in pom.xml.
+- You also have to comment out the Spring Boot Dev Tools dependency in pom.xml.

 ```java
         <!-- Use this Spring Tool for restarting the app automatically -->